jacek-michalak/r2c2_blenderbot_3B_chats/README.md

-After specifying the subject of the conversation AI talks to AI.
+After specifying the subject of the conversation, AI talks to AI.

 You can install it with: